 Phocas is a global leader in self-service data analytics.
 Phocas is designed for users of all skill levels, empowering them with relevant sales, forecasting, inventory, pricing, profit margins, and other data to make decisions that will improve their individual and company performance.
 Phocas self-service analytics gives anyone, from the sales rep to the CEO, the ability to ask and answer questions of their data.

-For the past several years, Phocas has outperformed many of the perceived BI software leaders in the BARC BI Survey, the largest annual survey of BI software end users.
-In 2018, the gap in performance between Phocas and the other software products was particularly noticeable in two KPIs: self-service and ease of use.
+Phocas is the clear leader in Gartner's Front Runner Best BI software, a review of BI software end users.
+The gap in performance between Phocas and the other software products was particularly noticeable in two KPIs: customer satisfaction and usability.

-To learn more about being more in control of your business data, download our eGuide: A guide to self-service business intelligence.
+To learn more about being more in control of your business data with self service data analytics, download our eGuide: A guide to self-service data analytics.